-Elderly people's active engagement with the arts has positive effects on their health and well-being.
-It enables a decrease in anxiety and depression, as the result of improved physical, intra-personal, cultural, cognitive and social factors.
+Elderly people's active engagement with the arts can have positive effects on their health and well-being.
+It may enable a decrease in anxiety and depression, as the result of improved physical, intra-personal, cultural, cognitive and social factors.

-Activities like singing and dancing positively affect the cognitive functions of elderly people, and have been used in the management of neurodegenerative diseases with positive results.
+Activities like singing and dancing can positively affect the cognitive functions of elderly people, and have been used in the management of neurodegenerative diseases with positive results.

-Both receptive and active forms of cultural participation are successful in increasing social engagement and reducing isolation and loneliness among elderly people.
+Both receptive and active forms of cultural participation can be successful in increasing social engagement and reducing isolation among elderly people.